RuwaniRH/RuwaniHerath_Comp_44081/README.md

 The client-friendly and technical summary answers are contained in “Written Exam_44081.md”.

-Some parts of this work were assisted by AI tools, including ChatGPT (by OpenAI) for code refinement and writing support and Grammarly for grammar and style enhancement.
-All final content was thoroughly reviewed and curated by myself to ensure accuracy, clarity, and appropriateness.
+Portions of this work were assisted by Grammarly for grammar and style enhancements.
+All content was carefully reviewed and finalized by me to ensure clarity, accuracy, and appropriateness.